History of the Big 12 Conference: Texas politicians

 After the SEC announced their intent to leave the CFA, the Big 8 and SWC members re-opened discussions to sell their rights together.
 In a book called The Baylor Project by Barry G. Hankins and Donald D. Schmeltekoff about Baylor's place in Christian higher education on page 68 states that on February 11, 1994, SWC member schools' leaders met a few Big 8 leaders in Dallas to discuss potentially selling both leagues' media content in a package deal.
 Discussions broke down on February 16, reportedly over UT's interest in the Pac-10.
 The Big Eight began negotiating a deal that would include the full SWC as a partner and Texas A&M approached the SEC.

 In Texas, word leaked out that UT & Texas A&M were close to leaving the SWC; UT to the Pac-10 or Big Eight and eventually Texas A&M to the SEC.
 Texas state senator David Sibley, a Baylor alumnus and member of the Senate Finance Committee, approached UT Chancellor Bill Cunningham and asked him pointedly whether UT planned to leave the SWC on its own for the Big Eight.
 Cunningham tried to change the subject.
 Ultimately he did not deny it.

 Sibley approached Lt.
 Governor Bob Bullock, a Texas Tech alumnus.
 Texas state senator John Montford of Lubbock was equally motivated to protect Texas Tech's path to the Big 12.
-The trio put together a group of legislators who worked to insure those schools were part of any new sport conference.
+The trio put together a group of legislators who worked to ensure those schools were part of any new sports conference.

 Bullock called together a meeting of supportive legislators as well as UT's and Texas A&M's leaders on February 20, 1994.
 UT Chancellor William Cunningham admitted that Texas planned to join the Big Eight and A&M's leadership still targeted the SEC.

 A deal was worked out where all four schools would go together to the Big 12.
 Baylor and Texas Tech would join the Aggies in coming with UT into the new version of the Big Eight.

 Texas's Governor Ann Richards, a Baylor and UT alumna, is often mistakenly credited with getting Baylor included, but, was absent from the February 20 meeting and no investigative reports confirm her active involvement.
 The Baylor Report claimed that she presented herself as neutral.
 Richards' former Chief of Staff, John Fainter, is on record saying "She just was not involved to any great degree in working that out...I'd have to say she was informed, but she wasn't pounding the table or anything like that."
 Richards was aware of the public perception of her involvement and the thought amused her.)

 UT officials informed the Big Eight leadership that the Austin school was now receptive to an invitation and the Big Eight issued invitations to Texas, Texas A&M, Baylor, and Texas Tech.
 All four schools quickly accepted.